Brain Monitoring

 25-yearhorizon

-Optogenetics and gene therapy advance to the point where advanced electrical recording and stimulation devices, and optogenetic technologies, can be implanted into the brain and operated wirelessly from outside the skull to monitor brain activity at high resolution.
-Cheap, portable non-invasive imaging technologies are used in a greater variety of real-world situations, allowing for example the legal system to distinguish between real memories, false memories, and lies in the courtroom in real-time.
+Optogenetics and gene therapy advance to the point where devices can be implanted into the brain and operated remotely to monitor brain activity at high resolution.
+Cheap, portable non-invasive imaging technologies are used in a greater variety of real-world situations.
+Many of these, such as lie detection by law enforcement, provoke significant controversy.

 How the experts see this field in terms of the expected time to maturity, transformational effect across science and industries, current state of awareness among stakeholders and its possible impact on people, society and the planet.
 See methodology for more information.